robert-hart/IrisDB/README.md

 * GuidedDiffusion: Instructions for installing our customized fork of OpenAI's 'Guided Diffusion' framework for the purpose of replicating our results.
 * iris-evaluation: The Python package for all analyses performed.
 * Analyses: Rendered Jupyter Notebooks of analyses performed with 'iris-evaluation' & other packages.
+* Scripts: Miscellaneous bits & pieces of code required to replicate minor parts of the paper.

-Data for replication is available upon request.
+Data used by the code or produced by the code is availible for review upon request.